Labsmore/pyuscope/README.md

 # Quick start

-The most tested is Ubuntu 20.04.
+OS: we primarily test on Ubuntu 20.04 but other versions of Linux or MacOS might work

 If you'd like a basic setup:

 PYUSCOPE_MICROSCOPE=none setup_ubuntu_20.04.sh